 Both Kickstarter and Indiegogo take a part of the total funds raised, and charge a processing fee (that’s how they both stay in business, after all).

 Kickstarter takes 5% of your total funds raised, so if you don’t meet your target, they don’t charge that fee.
 (But if you do meet your target, you’ll need to deduct that 5%.)
 Their payment processing fees are between 3% and 5%.
 Take a look at the full Kickstarter fee breakdown here.

+But it almost doesn’t matter which one is technically better.
+All that matters is which one is best for you.
 And no matter which platform you decide to use, don’t put all your eggs in that one crowdfunding basket.
-While crowdfunding can be a great, interest-free way to raise money and awareness for your business or product, it also requires a lot of legwork on your part.
-You have to create content to make the campaign engaging enough for people to want to donate, and you have to maintain promotion throughout your campaign.
-Definitely consider pursuing crowdfunding if you think it’ll be lucrative for you, but don’t turn your back on other sources of startup funding in the meantime.
+Consider pursuing crowdfunding if you think it’ll be lucrative for you, but don’t turn your back on other sources of startup funding in the meantime.